Bones animation

 Here the final result for this examples.
 Project example available in PixelOver download (in the demo too)

-If you need more details, don’t hesitate to look at the community.
+If you have any question, don’t hesitate to look at the community.